Mourners Honor Stephen Hawking, Whose Mind Blazed Bright

 "Professor Stephen Hawking was a brilliant and extraordinary mind - one of the great scientists of his generation.
 His courage, humour and determination to get the most from life was an inspiration.
 His legacy will not be forgotten." — PM— UK Prime Minister (@10DowningStreet) March 14, 2018

-Hawking lived with significant disabilities caused by ALS, or Lou Gehrig's disease, which required him to use wheelchairs to get around, and a speech synthesizer for communication.
+Hawking lived with significant disabilities caused by ALS, or Lou Gehrig's disease, which required him to use wheelchairs to get around and a speech synthesizer for communication.
 Many remembrances focused on that aspect of his life — including near-miss wheelchair crashes.

 Stephen Hawking died today.
 I nearly killed him, and he me, 15 years ago, when his wheelchair shot out between two parked cars at Cambridge, and I was on my bike.
 I swerved at the last moment.
 100% his fault.
 God bless you and RIP.— Prof. Sarah Parcak (@indyfromspace) March 14, 2018

-Note: A previous version of this story misspelled sand artist Sudarsan Pattnaik's last name as Patnaik.